ThinkersPark/GettingCleaningDataProject/CodeBook.md

 III.
 Output dataset

-The Second, independent tidy data set "newdataextract" is exported to txt file "NewTidyDataSet.txt".
+The cecond, independent tidy data set "newdataextract" is exported to txt file "NewTidyDataSet.txt".
+And, to a csv file "NewTidyDataSet.csv".